Multilingual Audio Guides for Tourists: Free AI Methods and Benefits

 • South Korea: Korean

-• China (Mainland): Chinese (Mandarin, Simplified Chinese)
+• China (Mainland): Chinese (Mandarin, Simplified Chinese characters)

-• Taiwan: Chinese (Taiwanese Mandarin, Traditional Chinese)
+• Taiwan: Chinese (Taiwanese Mandarin, Traditional Chinese characters)

 • United States: English

-• Hong Kong: Cantonese (Traditional Chinese)
+• Hong Kong: Cantonese (Traditional Chinese characters)

 • Thailand: Thai

-• Malaysia: Malay, Chinese (Malaysian Chinese)
+• Malaysia: Malay, Chinese (Hokkien/Mandarin)

 • Indonesia: Indonesian